 “Topical authority is built by publishing extensive high-quality content on any particular subject, and then ‘gluing it all together’ with internal links,” says Lewis.

 This tactic is referred to as content clustering.
-In a nutshell, the goal is to publish a vast library that essentially covers every aspect or subcategory of a broader topic.
+The goal is to publish a comprehensive library that essentially covers every aspect or subcategory of a broader topic.

 Here’s how to build authority in your space.